Your staff members have employment statutory rights, which are set out in law to ensure equal and fair treatment.

 - Update their written statement of employment

-- Write to them within one month of the amendment (detailing what has changed)
+- Write to them within one month of the amendment (detailing what has changed).

-- Tell your employees where to find information about the changes (if the updates aren’t recorded in their contract)
+- Tell your employees where to find information about the changes (if the updates aren’t recorded in their contract).

 Your employees will also have access to review their contracts, your staff handbook and any other documents where changes are recorded.